 Diversification of Revenue Streams

 Esports organizations are no longer limited to generating revenue just from tournament wins.
-Although tournament wins across various esports titles are already lucrative in itself, plenty of esports organizations have become creative with their business models in order to rake in more money.
+Although tournament wins across various esports titles are already lucrative in itself, plenty of esports organizations have become creative with their business models in order to rake in more money like esports betting.

 Nowadays, it’s not unusual for esports organizations and players to be sponsored by large companies, Some esports organizations likewise generate heaps of revenue from merchandise sales, and there are also those who have devised a subscription package for hardcore fans.
 Subscription packages include exclusive merch and plenty of VIP perks for those who are willing to spend on their favorite esports teams.